 This level involves a discussion about cases, clauses, active and passive voice, reflexive verbs, and so on.
 This course requires you to be fluent with the A1 level of German proficiency.

 This is the stage when you move ahead towards the intermediate level of learning.
-It involves a rigorous revision of German grammar basics that you have been learning in A1 and A2 level.
+It involves a rigorous revision of German grammar basics that you have been learning at the A1 and A2 level.
 After that, your instructors will teach you how to lead discussions on engaging topics.
 You will become more fluent in your words.
 This level of German Grammar actually enables you to discuss things with German friends and colleagues.

 This level is meant to make you more confident.
 You will no more feel alienated among a group of German friends and colleagues.
 It deepens your grammatical language and helps you to gain a strong grip over German grammar basics.

-German Grammar Rules
+The German Grammar Basics Rules

 A few German grammar rules that will help you speed up your learning process: